pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

-other than simple wire stapling need intervene to increase the charge upon the author; hectographed memoranda up to twenty or thirty pages in length would probably find their place of storage in a vertical file,
+other than simple wire stapling need intervene to increase the charge upon the author; hectographed memoranda up to twenty or thirty pages in length would probably find their place of storage in a vertical file.
 An example of this use of the process is the reproduction by the Joint Committee office of Dr. Robert C. Binkley's thirty-four-page memorandum, "New Tools, New Recruits for the Republic of Letter," at a unit cost of $.17.